Group fitness classes are a great way to change up your fitness routine and stay motivated to workout.

 Both Orangetheory and Row House make heavy use of the rowing machine, and they’ll both get you into great shape.
 The costs per class are even similar at both studios, depending on where you live.

 The difference between Orangetheory and Row House comes down to variety of equipment.
-The weightlifting and treadmill work at OTF is great for building athleticism and conditioning, but if you love the rowing machine and want to perfect your form to reap all its benefits, Row House is the better choice.
+The weightlifting and treadmill work at Orangetheory makes it better for building athleticism and conditioning, but if you love the rowing machine and want to perfect your form to reap all its benefits, Row House is the better choice.

 Let’s take a closer look at the workouts, costs, pros, cons, and more!